rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

   `-Zunpretty=expanded` as a final step.
 It will also try to compile the resulting output (without codegen).
 This is needed because not all code can be compiled after being expanded.
 Pretty tests should specify this if they can.
+An example where this cannot be used is if the test includes `println!`.
+That macro expands to reference private internal functions of the standard library that cannot be called directly without the `fmt_internals` feature gate.

   More history about this may be found in [#23616].
 * `pp-exact` is used to ensure a pretty-print test results in specific output.
   If specified without a value, then it means the pretty-print output should match the original source.
-If specified with a value, as in `// pp-exact:foo.pp`, will ensure that that pretty-printed output matches the contents of the given file.
+If specified with a value, as in `// pp-exact:foo.pp`, it will ensure that the pretty-printed output matches the contents of the given file.
 Otherwise, if `pp-exact` is not specified, then the pretty-printed output will be pretty-printed one more time, and the output of the two pretty-printing rounds will be compared to ensure that the